Religious studies = Respect, tolerance and understanding

 Religious studies is most commonly known for preparing individuals for pastoral ministry.
 However, pursuing a degree in religious studies also prepares graduates for a wide range of fields and provides them with a skill set that is desirable to many employers.

-Religious studies is an interdisciplinary humanities field that is vital to The University of Findlay's general education program.
-It also offers a major or minor to student's wishing to focus on the area of religion along with four different areas:
+Religious studies offers a major or minor to student's wishing to focus on the area of religion along with four different areas:

 Why Religious Studies?

 Majors and minors in religious studies learn to read, write, speak, listen and think carefully, clearly and effectively about issues which matter deeply to everyone and all cultures:

 - Rites of passage

 - Relationships between self and society

 Students also develop these skills that are desirable to employers:

 - Observational skills

 - Ability to process all points of view